You know you must streamline your writing, but the devil’s in the details. Here are some specifics about what to look for:

 Generally, words that disguise concepts degrade language, which is all about expressing, not repressing, meaning.
 For example, “collateral damage,” in reference to warfare (and, by extension, to all interpersonal relationships), invites derision.
 However, use of some euphemisms, such as those for human disabilities, is a well-meaning effort to preserve the dignity of the disabled, though some people argue that such cosmetic wording actually harms people by diminishing the seriousness of their condition, or that it is for the benefit not of the disabled but of people who would rather not be reminded of the disabled.

-21 Responses to “8 Steps to More Concise Writing”
+21 thoughts on “8 Steps to More Concise Writing”

 Excellent advice, Mark.